 Turn on reading view

-You can use reading view to avoid accidentally moving objects or bringing up the keyboard as you view, scroll, and interact with text and objects.
-Reading view minimizes the controls to just what you need to view the content and perform certain tasks.
+You can use reading view to avoid accidentally moving objects or bringing up the keyboard as you view, scroll and interact with text and objects.
+Reading view minimises the controls to just what you need to view the content and perform certain tasks.

-To turn on reading view, tap the reading view button in the top-right corner of the screen.
-If you don't see the reading view button, tap the More button , then tap Stop Editing.
+To turn on reading view, tap the reading view button in the top right-hand corner of the screen.
+If you can't see the reading view button, tap the More button , then tap Stop Editing.

 Edit a document